tassun/will-sql/README.md

 # will-sql

-Simple SQL by place holder parameter naming and value setting for execute statement on databases
+SQL by place holder parameter naming and value setting for execute statement on databases

 ## Installation